-District Administrators will contact law enforcement officials to perform a search if they reasonably suspects that a student is concealing controlled substances, drug paraphernalia, weapons, stolen goods or evidence of a crime beneath his or her clothing and the student refuses to surrender such items.
-District administrators may contact law enforcement officials may be contacted for assistance in performing a search in any case in which a student refuses to allow a search or in which the search cannot be conducted safely.
+The administration will contact law enforcement officials to perform a search if the administration reasonably suspects that a student is concealing controlled substances, drug paraphernalia, weapons, stolen goods or evidence of a crime beneath his or her clothing and the student refuses to surrender such items.
+Law enforcement officials may be contacted for assistance in performing a search in any case in which a student refuses to allow a search or in which the search cannot safely be conducted.